-This email chain ends with a friendly exchange that betrays the lack of appropriate separation between the Chancellor's press secretary and the Review secretariat team and also clearly shows that the Chancellor's press secretary was being asked to deal with the press for the Review team.
-The email from the from the Chancellor's press secretary is 'You owe us beers' and the reply from the Review Secretariat who were asking for help was, '...very happy to line up the beers'.
+This exchange ends with a friendly exchange that betrays the lack of appropriate separation between the chancellor's press secretary and the Review secretariat team and also clearly shows that the Chancellor's press secretary was being asked to deal with the press for the Review team19.
+The email from the Review Secretariat says when asking for help "and very happy to line up the beers and the reply from the Chancellor's press secretary is "You owe us beers".
 This is manifestly inappropriate, for what is supposed to be a review, independent of the Treasury.